shlomnissan/gl3x/README.md

 Each dependency includes license information in the root of its respective `vendor/` folder.
 Additional dependencies may be used in the asset pipeline, but these are not part of the core Gleam runtime or linked into the engine binaries.

-### Build from Source
+### Build for Development

-Gleam uses [CMake](https://cmake.org/download/) to configure and build the project across all platforms.
-CMake is also used to generate documentation, enable examples, and control build features.
-You can customize the build using the following CMake options:
+Gleam uses [CMake](https://cmake.org/download/) to configure and build the project on all platforms.
+You can enable optional features like documentation, examples, tools, and tests using CMake options or presets designed for development workflows.

+#### CMake Options

+The following options control which components are built:

 | Option                | Default | Description                                              |
 |-----------------------|---------|----------------------------------------------------------|